saturnlighting/literature-review/README.md

 which type of road lighting is most appropriate to improve cyclists reassurances.
 I.e. How lighting attributes such as illuminance, light temperature, uniformity and glare, affect cycling.

+Smart Street Lighting (that adapts to movement by pedestrians, cyclists, and cars) papers.

 <!-- "A satisfactory level of FoS reaches at the illumination levels of 5--17 lx.
 People feel safer if nighttime light is warm and uniform.
 Illuminance and uniformity are the main factors affecting PLQ under conditions of low or high illuminance, while glare and color temperature play a more significant role under high illuminance.
 In addition, a satisfactory level of PLQ is found at illuminance levels of 25--35 lx and light color temperature of 4000 K--5500 K" [@liu_evaluating_2022]. -->
 <!-- "Precise estimates of optimal illuminance, these ranging from 8.9 lx to 26 lx, depending on location" [@portnov_establishing_2022]. -->